Healthy-AI/IncomeSim/datasheet.md

 ## Maintenance

-_These questions are intended to encourage dataset creators to plan for dataset maintenance and communicate this plan with dataset consumers._

 ### Who is supporting/hosting/maintaining the dataset?

-Stanford Data Repository.
+Fredrik D. Johansson and the Healthy AI lab at Chalmers University of Technology.

 ### How can the owner/curator/manager of the dataset be contacted (e.g., email address)?

-The data hosts can be contacted at https://library.stanford.edu/ask.
-The authors can be contacted at tians@staford.edu.
+The authors can be contacted at fredrik.johansson@chalmers.se

 ### Is there an erratum?